wsvincent/awesome-django/.github/pull_request_template.md

 title: "[NEW] Project Name"
 ---

+> **⚠️ REQUIRED: This template MUST be filled out completely.**
+>
-> **⚠️ Important:** Deleting this template or ignoring its requirements will most likely result in your pull request being closed without review.
-Please take the time to fill out all sections completely.
+> Pull requests that delete this template, leave sections blank, or ignore the requirements **will be closed without review**.
+We will not chase you for missing information—please take the time to fill out all sections before submitting.

 ## Project Information